2 Weekly overview

 Content

-Chapter 13 briefly talks about research ethics.
-It also includes a link to material that we will use for an activity in the lab class.
+Chapter 16 talks about key issues related to ethics.
+It also includes material that we will use for an activity in the lab class.

-Chapter 14 describes formative activities that will require you to reflect on the reliability and validity of a measurement scale used in an educational psychology setting.
+Chapter 17 describes a formative assignment that will require you to reflect on the reliability and validity of a measurement scale used in an educational psychology setting.

 Learning objectives